factor10/ddd-e2e-workshop/README.md

 ### 0.3.
 Install dependencies

 Since we will be using Node.js you can install the dependencies with npm.
-If you do not know what any of these tools are you should go ahead using npm.

 Change directory to the repo you just cloned.
 Then install dependencies with npm: